CogStack/CogStack-NiFi/deploy/SERVICES.md

 ### Kibana
 `kibana` service implements the Kibana user interface for interacting with the data stored in Elasticsearch cluster.
 It exposes port `5601` on the container and binds it to the same port on the host machine.
-To access Kibana user interface from web browser on the host (e.g. `localhost`) machine one can use URL: `http://localhost:5601`.
+To access Kibana user interface from web browser on the host (e.g. `localhost`) machine one can use URL: `https://localhost:5601`.
+The default user is : `admin` and password `admin`.
 In the example deployment, the default, built-in configuration file is used with selected configuration options being overridden in `services.yml` file.
 However, for manual tailoring the available configuration parameters are available in `kibana.yml` [configuration file](../services/kibana/config/kibana.yml).